 "Smart speakers are becoming an integral part of many modern-day homes.
 While most of us find them useful it's clear that more needs to be done to make voice recognition features smoother.
 The use of artificial intelligence in products is only going to increase, and as it grows in popularity it's important that features are accessible to all.
 The more we use virtual assistants the better they will get at understanding us.
 Some brands are already taking steps to allow assistants to learn about our accents which should avoid alienating customers and improve user experience.”

-Find what broadband speed you need to use your smart speaker and then compare broadband deals here to make sure you're getting the most out of your Alexa.
+Find what broadband speed you need to use your smart speaker and then compare broadband deals here to make sure you're getting the most out of your smart speaker.